tjdraper/tjdraper.com-v7/src/content/blog/2023/12/28/02-arrays-collections-and-types-in-php.md

 ---
 title: Arrays, Collections, and Types in PHP
 slug: arrays-collections-and-types-in-php
 preview: Arrays in PHP are… interesting.
 But useful.
-Let me know you a really good use case for arrays as an implementation detail of a collection class…
+Let me show you a really good use case for arrays as an implementation detail of a collection class…
 ---

 PHP is a very "array" heavy language… wait, let me back up.
 I put "array" in quotes because arrays in PHP are… not arrays.
 Well, not in the traditional sense.